How to Foster Team Spirit in Remote Teams

 Theme classes and learning sessions

-Theme classes on work-related subjects can be organized as virtual meetings and attended by the whole team.
+Theme classes on work-related subjects can be organized as online training and attended by the whole team.
 Team members can also be asked to prepare classes on subjects that match their expertise, resulting in virtual peer-to-peer learning sessions.

 Can anyone say virtual potluck/ cooking class?